daniestevez/gr-satellites/README.md

     `lilacsat_fcdpp` and `lilacsat_rtlsdr` can be used with a FUNcube Dongle Pro+ and an RTL-SDR respectively.
 These are complete receivers and decoders.
 They submit telemetry to the PE0SAT server and can use Doppler correction with Gpredict, in the same way as the frontends from gr-frontends.
+When using Doppler correction with Gpredict, you have to set 437.200MHz as the downlink frequency in Gpredict.

 ## Required GNUradio OOT modules